We, The Hurston & Hughes Literary Circle®, love words on paper, etched in parchment for, by, and/or about the people of the African Diaspora.

 We specifically work with middle and high school students.
-The literary circle welcomes public, private, and homeschool participants to join us for a ten-week opportunity to engage with like-minded teens.
+The literary circle welcomes public, private, boarding and homeschool participants to join us for a ten-week opportunity to engage with like-minded teens.
 This summer enrichment experience is most appealing to students who are often racial/ethnic minorities in their school setting without opportunities to critically engage culturally relevant poetry, prose, and literary works in a libertine setting.

 Pre-Covid , the young people meet in area coffee shops, bookstores, libraries, museums, parks, or even poolside to chat over the material they read, enjoy a laugh or two, and have a snack.
 As a result of Covid19, in Summer 2020, the decision was made to spend the next two summers virtually through Zoom, Facebook Live, Meet, or InstagramLive.
 Taking lemons to make lemonade, we have expanded from Missouri roots to have circlers represented in several states joining together to celebrate Black lit.

-This is a summer educational literary experience founded and directed by Antona Brent Smith, M.Div., M.B.A., B.S., Founder, Chief Creative Officer and CEO of Tayé Foster Bradshaw Group℠ with thirty years of experience in marketing strategy, branding, creative communication, writing, program management, and non-profit educational endeavors.
-She is a poet, essayist, and literary critic who writes as Tayé Foster Bradshaw, the name that honors her parents and grandmother who encouraged her to muse.
+This is a summer educational enrichment organization founded and directed by Antona Brent Smith, M.Div., M.B.A., B.S., Founder, Chief Creative Officer and CEO of Tayé Foster Bradshaw Group LLC, a Connecticut corporation.
+With over thirty years of experience in marketing strategy, branding, creative communication, writing, program management, and non-profit educational endeavors she brings her passion for writing, reading, and teaching together in a space celebrating the liberative power of relevant story.
+She is a poet, essayist, and literary critic writing as Tayé Foster Bradshaw, honoring her generations who guide her to muse.